-If your application is accepted (subject to references) you will be required to pay a minimum of £ 100 as a Holding Fee, upon receipt of which the property will be reserved for you for a period of no more than 7 days whilst your application is processed.
+If your application is accepted (subject to references) the property will be reserved for you for a period of no more than 7 days whilst your application is processed.

 If you are successful then upon commencement of the tenancy the Holding Fee will be used as part of your first rent payment to the landlord.

-If you choose to withdraw after acceptance, or undeclared adverse information is uncovered during referencing, then you will forfeit all fees (plus a reasonable proportion of the Deposit, if taken, which reflects the administration cost and the landlord’s lost rent for the period between provisional acceptance and the date of rejection).
+If you choose to withdraw after acceptance, or undeclared adverse information is uncovered during referencing, then you will forfeit the Holding Fee which reflects the administration cost and the landlord’s costs and lost rent for the period between provisional acceptance and the date of rejection).

-Before moving in to a property payment of the first month’s rent and deposit must be made by bank transfer or debit card (we do not accept credit cards).
+Before moving in to a property payment of the first month’s rent and tenancy deposit must be made by bank transfer or debit card (we do not accept cash or credit cards).